 Installation art piece on the effects of gun violence in the U.S.

 Project Goals: The Sense of Safety (SOS) Project was designed to start a dialogue about gun violence in the U.S. by asking visitors: "How safe do you feel at Cal Poly?"
 Participants responded by leaving a thumbprint on the appropriate panel.

-Project History: The SOS Project was developed in response to the 2016 Pulse Nightclub shooting in Orlando, Florida.
+Project Description: The SOS Project was developed in response to the 2016 Pulse Nightclub shooting in Orlando, Florida.
 The installation formed an arc of linked plexiglass panels, each comprising a 2-year period between 2004 and 2016.
 The individual panels were pierced by a number of holes, each hole representing a school shooting that had occurred in the U.S. during the given period.
 Visitors were encouraged to contemplate and discuss the impact of gun violence on their own lives.
-Written across the inner panels was the question: “How many school shootings have there been in America during the last twelve years?”
-The shocking answer: there were more than 300 school shootings in just twelve years.
+Written across the inner panels was the question: “How many school shootings have there been in America during the last

 Community event encouraging people to learn, make, invent, build, think, and play